superbiscota/drrrkari_ip_address_calc/README.md

 like this

-Copyright (c) 2022 ron the rocker at all the time
+Copyright (c) 2022 ron the rocker at all time